Bicycle and Pedestrian Planning

 Amelia River-to-Sea Trail "Simmons Trail"

-The Simmons Road Trail, also known as the Amelia River to Sea Trail's design is complete, the contract has been awarded, and construction should be commencing soon!!
+The Simmons Road Trail, also known as the Amelia River to Sea Trail's design is complete, the contract has been awarded, and construction has commenced!

 The conceptual graphics are divided into three sections of the trail, based on the 30% design.

 View the first segment from Crane Island to Bailey Road